Wolfgang Schüssel: Policies

-Starting from around 2030, the unfavorable structure of the population pyramid had been forecast create a ratio of active to retired workers of 1:1.
+Starting from around 2030, the unfavourable structure of the population pyramid had been forecast to create a ratio of active to retired workers of 1:1.
 Schüssel's pension reform made provision for this in the reduction of future pensions and raising of the retirement age.
 Schüssel's reform of the Austrian pension system is more broad-sweeping and thus more likely to be effective than all previous reforms in this area combined.
 Demographics experts insisted that it ideally should have gone further, whereas the SPÖ and the Austrian Federation of Trade Unions (ÖGB) protested heavily and argued that the pension losses, limited by Schüssel to 10% and later reduced to 5%, were excessive.
 Such measures laid the groundwork for later military reform and pension reform.
 Mandatory military service to reduce to six months or even its abolition.
 From 2005 onwards, corporate tax was cut to 25% to stimulate investment and economic growth.
-This was an example of harmonization toward neighbouring taxes as recent EU and Schengen area member Slovakia had consistently lower tax rates.
+This was an example of harmonisation toward neighbouring taxes as recent EU and Schengen area member Slovakia had consistently lower tax rates.
 However, critics argued that such a tax advantage for firms was unfair to many sole traders.